CUBRID/cubrid-manual/en/sql/function/json_fn.rst

 .. function:: JSON_INSERT (json_doc, json path, json_val [, json path, json_val] ...)

   The **JSON_INSERT** function returns a modified copy of the first argument.
-For each given <json path, json_val> pair, the function inserts the value if no other value exists at the corresponding path.
+For each given <*json path*, *json_val*> pair, the function inserts the value if no other value exists at the corresponding path.

   The insertion rules for **JSON_INSERT** are the following:

-  The json_val is inserted if the json path addresses one of the following json values inside the json_doc:
+  The *json_val* is inserted if the json path addresses one of the following json values inside the *json_doc*:

   - An inexistent object member of an existing json object.
-A (key, value) pair is added to the json object with the key being json path's last element and the value being the json_val.
+A (*key*, *value*) pair is added to the json object with the key being json path's last element and the value being the *json_val*.
   - An array index past of an existing json array's end.
-The array is filled with nulls after the initial end of the array and the json_val is inserted at the specified index.
+The array is filled with nulls after the initial end of the array and the *json_val* is inserted at the specified index.

   The document produced by evaluating one pair becomes the new value against which the next pair is evaluated.

-  Returns NULL if any argument is NULL.
+  Returns **NULL** if any argument is **NULL**.
   An error occurs if any argument is invalid.

-Paths to existing elements inside the json_doc are ignored:
+Paths to existing elements inside the *json_doc* are ignored:

 .. code-block:: sql